 Affordable Housing - lower incomes qualify for loan

-Distinctive Communities - invest in home without tax increase
+Distinctive Communities - improve a home without tax increase

 Mixed Use, Walkable - density draws stores, retail, entrepreneurial activity